“With music you speak to people, you touch their hearts and bring them joy”.

 Multicultural Arts Victoria

 Bassidi tours internationally and collaborates with diverse ensemble groups and musicians from varied musical backgrounds, delving into Afro-jazz, latin, reggae, classical and contemporary genres.
-His skilful artistry shows his ability to adapt these varied genres with his own, while honouring the integrity of his own heritage.
+No matter what the genre, Bassidi skilfully infuses the music with the heritage of his family’s music tradition.

-In November 2016, Bassidi was honoured to bring a Malian voice to the Percussive Arts Society International Convention (PASIC16), in Indianapolis, IN, U.S.A, presenting a clinic performance about the djembe and bala (balafon).
+In November 2016, Bassidi was honoured to bring a Malian voice to the Percussive Arts Society International Convention (PASIC16), in Indianapolis, IN, U.S.A, presenting the djembe and bala (balafon) in two solo performances.

 Percussive Arts Society International Convention (PASIC16)